Which place is cheaper, Mazatlan or Mexico City?

 Many people enjoy the nightlife and food when visiting Mazatlan.
 Anyone can find something fun to do here.
 Most people come for the beaches.
 Most people find that one week is more than enough time to see everything.

-For some great organized tour ideas, see The Best 2-Week Tours in Mexico, Tours for Outdoor and Nature Lovers in Mexico, The Best Adventure Tours to Mexico, and The Best Sightseeing Tours in Mexico.
+For some great organized tour ideas, see The Best Food and Culinary Tours in Mexico, The Best Romantic Tours for Couples in Mexico, The Best Luxury Tours to Mexico, and The Best Budget Tours to Mexico.

 Looking for a hotel in Mexico City or Mazatlan?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.